makmanalp/sqlalchemy-crosstab-postgresql/README.md

 What is crosstab?
 -----------------

-Crosstab, a.k.a. pivot, is best described by example.
+Crosstab, a.k.a. pivot tables, is best described by example.
 Let's say you have a table of population records:

 <table>
     <tr>